0xi6r/0xi6r.github.io/project/src/blogs/api-security.md

 ### Third-Party Integration Risks

 Modern APIs rarely exist in isolation.
-They depend on numerous third-party libraries, services, and integrations, each potentially introducing vulnerabilities[attached_file:1].
+They depend on numerous third-party libraries, services, and integrations, each potentially introducing vulnerabilities.

 **Risk management approach:**
 - **Software Bill of Materials (SBOM)**: Track all dependencies